Aarne Kauhanen

-Aarne (Ari) Emil Kauhanen (29 November 1909 Helsinki - 11 October 1949 Venezuela) was a Finnish officer of the Central Detective Police (EK) and its successor, the State Police (ValPo), with special responsibility for aliens in the 1930s and 1940s.
-He also acted as a liaison between the Finnish and Nazi German police authorities and was involved in the recruitment of the Finnish SS Battalion.
-Anti-Semitic Kauhanen was guilty of beatings and even torture during interrogations during the Continuation War.
-After the war, he escaped to South America, where Kauhanen died in unclear circumstances in 1949.
+Aarne Emil Kauhanen (29 November 1909 – 11 October 1949) was a Finnish officer of the Central Detective Police (EK) and its successor, the State Police (ValPo), with special responsibility for aliens in the 1930s and 1940s.
+During the Continuation War, Kauhanen acted as a liaison between the Finnish and Nazi German police authorities and was involved in the recruitment of the Finnish SS Battalion.
+He also beat and tortured Jewish refugees during interrogations.
+After the war, Kauhanen escaped to South America, where he died in unclear circumstances in 1949.
+According to a memoir, one of his victims recognized and later shot him.

 Life

 Early years

 Aarne Kauhanen's parents were the merchants Antti Kauhanen and Alma Sundsten.
 Kauhanen attended seven classes at the Finnish Normal Lyceum in Helsinki, and continued at the Finnish Business School, where he received his diploma in 1928.
 Kauhanen initially worked as an office clerk in Helsinki until he became an EK clerk in 1933.
-Kauhanen, known by the code name “Kuha”, was one of Valpo's most anti-Jewish employees.
+Kauhanen, known by the code name “Kuha”, was one of ValPo's most anti-Jewish employees.

 Wartime

 During the Winter War, he was transferred to supervise foreign volunteers stationed in Ostrobothnia.
-A little later, he became the closest assistant to Arno Anthoni, who was appointed head of Valpo in March 1941.
+Shortly after, he became the closest assistant to Arno Anthoni, who was appointed head of Valpo in March 1941.
 Like Kauhanen, Anthoni was pro-Nazi and anti-Semitic, as was Toivo Horelli, the interior minister who acted as their supervisor.

 After the outbreak of the Continuation War, Kauhanen monitored the foreigners taken into custody and the refugees in the country, also conducting their interrogations.
 Fluent in German, Kauhanen later acted as a liaison between Valpo and the Kriegsorganisation Finnland of the German military intelligence department, making several trips to German-occupied Estonia and Latvia on Horelli's order.
 Kauhanen also participated in the recruitment for the Finnish SS Battalion as the office manager of Insinööritoimisto Ratas, a cover organization that recruited volunteers.
-In the summer of 1942, Kauhanen belonged to group that hosted Heinrich Himmler during his visit to Finland.
+In the summer of 1942, Kauhanen belonged to a group that hosted Heinrich Himmler during his visit to Finland.
 In 1944, Kauhanen escorted 11 deportees to Tallinn, when a Czech man reportedly died during a voyage in unclear circumstances.